 Sedex Members Ethical Trade Audit

-- A common best practice guidance on conducting ethical trade audits (965 KB)
+- SMETA Best Practice Guidance: A common best practice guidance on conducting ethical trade audits (2 MB)

-- A common corrective action plan format (93 KB)
+- SMETA CAPR: A common corrective action plan format

 SMETA is not a code of conduct, a new methodology, or a certification process, but describes an audit procedure which is a compilation of good practice in ethical audit technique.